robertu94/cpsc3220-f18/docs/index.md

 ### Learning Outcomes

 By the end of the course students will be able to:

++	Explain the objectives and functions of a modern operating system.
++	Compare and contrast kernel and user mode in an operating system
++	Demonstrate the potential run-time problems arising from the concurrent operation of many separate tasks.
++	Compare and contrast the common algorithms used for both preemptive and non-preemptive scheduling of tasks in operating systems, such as priority, performance comparison, and fair-share schemes.
++	Describe the principles of memory management, including virtual memory management.

+This section of this class will students will:

 +	Explain the **fundamental** and **emerging** concepts in Operating Systems described above
-+	Explain the interactions between hardware and software that are expressed in modern operating system
++	Explain the interactions between hardware and software that are expressed in modern operating systems
 +	Be able to analyze trade-offs in system designs related to the above concepts
 +	Implement system monitoring tools that use OS facilities such as ptrace to observe operating system behavior
 +	Implement a threading library and a selection of synchronization primitives
 +	Implement policies for dynamic memory allocation.

 This is not a course on how to program.
-Proficient programming ability in either C or C++ is expected, and you will likely get better at programming when you finish.
+Proficient programming ability in either C or C++ is expected, but you will likely get better at programming when you finish.

 ## Prerequisites

 +	CPSC 2120 and CPSC 2310 with a C or better; or ECE 2230 and ECE 2720 with a C or better.

-+	Proficient with either C or C++
-+	Comfortable in a UNIX/Linux command line environment
+## Intended Audience

+CPSC 3220/ECE 3220 partially fulfills major requirements for computer science, computer information systems, and computer engineering majors.
+Since CPSC/ECE 3220 is a junior-level course with several programming course as pre-requisites, students are expected to be proficient in in C or C++ and be comfortable operating in a UNIX/Linux command line environment.

 ## Grading

 Weighting

 +	Assignments 50%
-+	Quizes 10%
++	Quizzes 10%
 +	Midterm 15%
 +	Final 20%
 +	Participation 5%